Ibrahim-Sereer/Global-CO2-Emissions-Analysis/README.md

 - Data Quality: The dataset's quality and completeness may affect the accuracy of the findings, and there may be inconsistencies or gaps in the reported values.
 - Temporal Scope: The dataset is limited to 2023 and may not capture trends over multiple years.
-- External Factors: The analysis does not account for external factors such as economic conditions, policies, or natural events that may influence CO2 emissions.
+- External Factors: The analysis does not account for external factors such as economic conditions, policies, or natural events that may influence CO2 emissions or fertility rates.

 ---